Michelle Obama Fast Facts

 May 29, 2012 - "American Grown: The Story of the White House Kitchen Garden and Gardens Across America" is published.

-February 24, 2013 - Michelle Obama presents the Academy Award for best picture at the Oscars.
+February 24, 2013 - Presents the Academy Award for best picture at the Oscars.

-March 13, 2013 - Along with other high profile celebrities and politicians, Michelle Obama's financial information is hacked and posted online.
+March 13, 2013 - Along with other high profile celebrities and politicians, Obama's financial information is hacked and posted online.
 Her student loan information and credit report are posted.

 March 14, 2013 - Is on the cover of April's edition of Vogue.
 This is the second time she has appeared on the cover.